canweriotnow/canweriotnow.github.io/source/_posts/2014-01-27-discussing-privilege-educon-reflections-number-1.markdown

 I don't play well with others, at least until I know them well.
 Even then, my default response is the humor-deflection coping mechanism.
 I've definitely fucked up in the past in these Twitter discussions, from referencing [The Rules Of The Internet](http://rulesoftheinternet.com/index.php?title=Main_Page) to addressing Daniel Tosh's terrible riposte to an audience member's response to his joke about [rape jokes](http://www.thedailybeast.com/articles/2012/07/11/why-daniel-tosh-s-rape-joke-at-the-laugh-factory-wasn-t-funny.html) within the frame of reference of "comedy club culture" and "heckling" instead of prioritizing the impact on the woman who initiated the critique.

 There are ups and downs to doing a major in Philosophy and a minor in Women's Studies.
 For the first part, and maybe this is endemic to post-structuralists, it gives you the leeway to critique anything, at any time, on any basis.
-The critique may be correct, but cannot subsume the human, emotional factor in the response it will (often predictably) invoke.
+The critique may be correct (within a narrow frame of reference), but cannot subsume the human, emotional factor in the response it will (often predictably) invoke.

 I have also denigrated [Radical Feminism](http://en.wikipedia.org/wiki/Radical_feminism) as a degenerate, self-destructive current within feminism (as opposed to [Third-wave Feminism](http://en.wikipedia.org/wiki/Third-wave_feminism), [Marxist Feminism](http://en.wikipedia.org/wiki/Marxist_feminism), [Postfeminsim](http://en.wikipedia.org/wiki/Post-feminism), etc.), not intending to offend RadFem advocates, but simply as an extrapolation of my work (supported by my professors), on the theoretical insufficiency/incoherence of RadFem (and most second-wave feminism).
 I've had these conversations in person (and in symposia), and it was most productive; on blogs and Twitter, they become a perceived threat; whether to received dogma or social positioning I do not know.
 I don't want reiterations of my undergrad theses to become a perceived micro-aggression.
 I don't hate people who consider RadFem a constructive analysis of their social situation, and perhaps it _is_ a privileged position to consider philosophy _qua_ philosophy; but I do not see a possibility of constructive dialogue without the possibility of objective reasoning about basic concepts.